 health care never hyphenate; day care, skin care

-high school open as an adjective (unless confusing; then hyphenate)
+high school open as an adj. (unless confusing; then hyphenate)

 Highway See Interstate.